-Listed below are all the place names (beginning with A - B) referred to on this Scottish landscape photography website and for each an explanation, where possible, of it's origin and meaning.
-Refer to the left hand menu for links to place names beginning with other letters.
+Listed below are all the place names (beginning with A-B) referred to on this website and for each an explanation, where possible, of it's origin and meaning.
+Click one of these links to access place name lists for C-E, F-L and M-Z.

 The names given in the list below in bold are the names as they appear or Ordnance Survey maps, and in the case of Gaelic and Norse names the map names are often a corruption of their true Gaelic and Norse names.
 The notes for each place name will, where possible, supply the proper Norse or Gaelic name.